Aviah/one-click-django-docs/multiple_sites.md

 		you@dev-machine$ mysqldump -uroot -p --all-databases --add-drop-database > ~/myprojects/mysite1/mysite1_dump.sql

-### Install Development Environment for mysite2
+### Install the Development Environment for mysite2

 At this point you have:

-1. Two separate VPS, each with a one-click-django-server website: one for mysite1, the other for mysite2.
+1. Two separate VPS, each with a one-click-django-server website: one for `mysite1`, the other for `mysite2`.
-2. A development machine that is configured to the 1st one-click-django-server mysite1.
+2. A development machine that is configured to the 1st one-click-django-server `mysite1`.
-3. All the config files for mysite1 are saved and commited, and you made a database dump.
+3. All the config files for `mysite1` are saved and commited, and you made a database dump.

-Now continue and install the development environment for the second site mysite2, on the same development machine, with one-click-django-dev.
+Now continue and install the development environment for the second site `mysite2`, on the same development machine, with one-click-django-dev: on [OSX El-Capitan](https://github.com/Aviah/one-click-django-dev-osx-el-capitan), or [Ubuntu 14.04 Trusty desktop](https://github.com/Aviah/one-click-django-dev-ubuntu-14-04-trusty)

-When the dev environment is complete, the local django site at 127.0.0.1 (or 127.0.0.1:8000 with django development server) should show mysite2.
+When the dev environment installation is complete, the local django site at `127.0.0.1` (or `127.0.0.1:8000` with django development server) should show `mysite2`.

 ### Save Config Files and DB Dump of mysite2

-Now add etc directory to the 2nd site repository, and copy the files, similarily to what you saved to the first site.
+Now add `etc` directory to the 2nd site repository, and copy the files, similarily to what you saved to the first site.

-Add the file and commit.
+Add the files and commit.

 Make a dump of the database: